CharafeddineMechalikh/PureEdgeSim/README.md

 *   Support of scenarios involving tens of thousands of devices.
 Compared to the previous version, the same simulation scenario (10 minutes simulation time, 10 000 devices, yes 10 thousands) took  1 minutes and 12 seconds on version 5.0 vs ... well the simulation didn't even start after more than 10 minutes, so I just canceled it.
 This is due to CloudSim Plus huge number of events, especially the broker and the vm allocation policy ones.
 A scenario of 10 minutes simulation time with 2000 devices, on the other hand, took 8 seconds on version 5.0 vs 2 minutes, 54 seconds on version 4.2.
 Even though the new version introduces many new features.

 *   Support for scenarios with longer simulation time.
-A scenario of 24 hours with 200 edge devices (2110706 generated task), took 1 minutes and 31 seconds on version 5.0 vs "not possible" on version 4.2 due to out of memory exception.
+A scenario of 24 hours with 200 edge devices (2110706 generated tasks), took 1 minutes and 31 seconds on version 5.0 vs "not possible" on version 4.2 due to out of memory exception.

 *   Updated dependencies (...and removed some).